Scaling and Population Loss in Mexican Urban Centres: Introduction

-{ The causes and consequences of a city's core abandonment, although recognised as a significant issue, have been poorly captured through data and models.
-Several functions have been proposed to capture the radial distribution of cities, including a negative exponential function \cite{clarkUrbanPopulationDensities1951}, a shifted normal \cite{newlingSpatialVariationUrban1969}, an inverse power law \cite{battyFormFollowsFunction1992}, among others.
-For example, a density gradient based on a negative exponential function was used to quantify the movement of population towards urban peripheries \cite{clarkUrbanPopulationDensities1951, berryUrbanPopulationDensities1963, makse1995modelling}.
-However, these functions fit poorly near the centre, where we aim to model the population decline \cite{clarkUrbanPopulationDensities1951}.
-Additionally, some decay parameters often yield conflicting results and a poor fit \cite{ottensmannDeclineDensityGradient2022}.
-Thus, no model yet exists to effectively capture, forecast, and quantify one of the most harmful urban dynamics: the abandonment of a city centre. }
+{ The causes and consequences of urban core abandonment, although recognised as a significant issue, have been poorly captured and explained.
+Several functions have been proposed for modelling urban radial population distributions, including the negative exponential function \cite{clarkUrbanPopulationDensities1951, laziou2025three}, the shifted normal \cite{newlingSpatialVariationUrban1969}, inverse power law distributions \cite{battyFormFollowsFunction1992}, and inverse-S functions \cite{lu2023study}.
+For example, a density gradient based on a negative exponential function has been used to quantify population movement towards urban peripheries in cities worldwide \cite{berryUrbanPopulationDensities1963, makse1995modelling}.
+However, no single model universally fits all cities, as different approaches best represent different contexts.
+These functions typically work best at coarse resolutions of 1 km or more and fit poorly near the centre, where we aim to model population decline \cite{clarkUrbanPopulationDensities1951}.
+Additionally, some decay parameters often yield conflicting results and a poor overall fit \cite{ottensmannDeclineDensityGradient2022}.
+Similarly to population distribution, radial land density gradients have been recently modelled using either negative exponential \cite{lemoy2021radial} or inverted-S functions \cite{jiao2015urban, zheng2023spatial}.
+While these models successfully capture several regularities in the radial distribution of land density (the ratio of built-up to available land), land density and urban population do not necessarily follow the same distribution \cite{kuffer2022missing}.
+This difference is particularly relevant for urban regions facing depopulation, where the built environment persists even as the population declines.
+Consequently, no existing model adequately captures, forecasts, or quantifies one of the most harmful urban dynamics: the abandonment of city centres. }